Navigation

 a profile photo of Carly Francis

-This exercise works well if you have a notepad and pen to write down your answers.
+This cognitive behavioural therapy ‘thought record’ exercise works well for managing or stopping negative thoughts.
+You will need a notepad and pen to write down your answers.

 Step 1.
 Think about the situation that’s upsetting you.